Narwallets/meta-pool/docs/index.md

 Alice deposits 750_000 NEAR in her div-pool account.
 Alice buys 750_000 SKASH.
 Her 750_000 NEAR are distributed between the staking-pools by an automatic distribution mechanism to keep the validators balanced.

 She starts earning staking rewards on her SKASH.
+She will also get G-SKASH gov tokens.
-She also has the posibbility to sell some of her SKASH skipping the waiting period if the need arises.
+By holding SKAHS she has the posibbility to sell some of her SKASH skipping the waiting period if the need arises.

 ### Bob
 Bob already has an account in the diversifying-pool conract.
 He has 10_000 SKASH earning rewards.